CesareGao/analysis_of_fountain_pen_purchase/README.md

 ## Project Objective:

+- Find whether the product description could indicate the product price.
 - Find the best purchase fit according to the customer requirement.
 - Build a similarity model between the fountain pens according to the catogorical data and numerical data.
-- Make comparation between the certain type of product from different website.
-(If the project time is enough)

-## Libraries/Tools intended to use
+## Tools and methods used

+- web scrapping
 - Statistical testing (quantify the categorical data, test the correlation between different attributes)
+- Unbalanced data analysis
 - feature engineering (train word3vec model to find the similarity between fountain pens according to the feature of fountain pen itself and the customer' review)
 - NLP word representation